reichlab/flusion-manuscript/README.md

     flusionmanu Rscript code/compute_scores_joint_training.R
 ```

-The following runs one of the python scripts to make a plot:
+The following runs one of the python scripts to make a plot that is saved in `artifacts/figures/data_overview.pdf`:

 ```bash
 docker run -it \